How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 sudo apt update

-Step 4: Disabling and Removing Firefox from Snapcraft from Ubuntu
+Disable and Remove Firefox from Snapcraft

 Since the stable version of Firefox installed from Snapcraft will override the Firefox Next PPA, we need to disable and remove it.
 Disable the Firefox snap with the following: